 - Complicated share agreements

-- Dealing with HMRC as Income Tax and Capital Gains Tax forms may also be required.
+- Dealing with HMRC if Income Tax and Capital Gains Tax are required

 For free legal advice call our Probate Solicitors